mobilecoinfoundation/mcips/text/0059-token-metadata-document.md

 * `symbol`: Most fiat currencies have a printable character such as $, £, ¥.
 Some cryptocurrencies do also, Bitcoin has ₿, and Ethereum has Ξ. This may be optionally specified as a UTF-8 string in the "symbol" field.
 How exactly it is displayed may be locale specific and we do not attempt to formally specify that at this time.
 * `decimals`: An integer specifying how the `u64` integer in a TxOut in the blockchain is scaled to compute a user-displayed amount of the currency.
 * `logo_svg`: An optional logo image.
 This is a base64-encoded SVG document.
 This is expected to have been sanitized using something like [svg-hush](https://github.com/cloudflare/svg-hush), to remove scripting, hyperlinks to other documents, and references to cross-origin resources.
 The full extent of such sanitization will not be specified here.
 * `info_url`: A link to a website containing more information about the token that may be interesting to token holders.
-This should basic information about the purpose of the token, its supply, any utility that it has, or links to associated whitepapers.
+This should have basic information about the purpose of the token, its supply, any utility that it has, or links to associated whitepapers.

 Clients MUST download and validate the `token_metadata.sig` before attempting to process the `token_metadata.json`, and must reject the json with an error if the signature fails.